catid/AQLM/catid_readme.md

 # Repro instructions

+You will need access to the Meta-Llama-3-8B-Instruct model.
+You can get access here: https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct  After you have access, continue with the instructions below.

+Create a new write token here for uploading later: https://huggingface.co/settings/tokens?new_token=true

+Fork these scripts and modify the variables at the top of all the scripts to use your own paths.

 Set up system:

 I used https://runpod.io with 4 x H100 80GB SXM5 ($20/hr).
 The scripts require 1, 2, 4, or 8 GPUs to evenly divide the batch sizes it uses.
 Configure disk space to be 1024GB for workspace and container.
 Enter the web terminal: